List of Grishaverse characters: Nikolai Lantsov

 Nikolai Lanstov is introduced disguised as the privateer Sturmhond.
 He is revealed to be the younger prince of Ravka and courts Alina for a political marriage, and the two grow close.
 After being transformed into a shadow demon and turned back into a human, his consciousness is tied to a demon.
-Despite being illegitimate, the throne passes to him upon the king's exile and his brother's death.
+Even though he is illegitimate, the throne passes to him upon the king's exile and his brother's death.
 He wants to help his people but struggles with his position, and ultimately relinquishes the throne to Zoya.
 After forming a reluctant acceptance over his demon, he allows it to stay within him and uses it to fight for him in various battles against Fjerda.
 He is in a romantic relationship with Zoya Nazyalensky.
+Despite being a member of the Ravkan royal family, both Nikolai's biological parents are Fjerdan.
+Nikolai's mother was a Fjerdan princess and his father is Fjerdan Magnus Opjer.

 Nikolai is introduced in Siege and Storm and is one of the main characters of the King of Scars duology.
-He will appear in the second season of Shadow and Bone and will be played by Patrick Gibson.
+He appears in the second season of Shadow and Bone and is played by Patrick Gibson.